Pece17/IoTBeacon/README.md

 List of all the ideas for further development of the project

-1. Android or iOS app, or improved web application
+1. Android or iOS app, or improved web application instead of our PHP website ```index.php```

-2. Python database insertion instead of PHP files - could the Python database insertion be inside ```BeaconScanner.py``` or would it need additional scripts?
+2. Python files for database insertion instead of PHP files - could the Python database insertion be inside ```BeaconScanner.py``` or would it need additional scripts?

-3. Accurate room deduction based on RSSI signal strength, i.e. the lowest RSSI value is the nearest room - RSSI values of Bluetooth beacons needs to be able to insert to the database
+3. Accurate room deduction based on RSSI signal strength, i.e. the lowest RSSI value is the nearest room - RSSI values of Bluetooth beacons need to be insertable to the database

-4. Automation of Raspberry Pi configuration for additional scanners
+4. Automation of Raspberry Pi configuration for additional Bluetooth scanners, i.e. Raspberry Pi 4, Raspberry Pi 5, and so on

 # Issues and tasks